-- 8.2 Any amendments to the documents listed in General Condition 1.1 shall be submitted to the Manager prior to implementation, for approval that it complies with the Ministry for the Environment Contaminated Land Management Guidelines No. 15 and the conditions of this consent: - (a) Changes to the documents shall not be implemented until confirmation has been received; - (b) Notwithstanding (a), changes may be implemented if 10 working days have passed since the documents were submitted and no correspondence has been received from the Council regarding the changes or immediately in the case of an emergency; and - (c) All confirmed changes shall be incorporated into respective replacement documents. - 8.3 The Consent Holder shall review The Central Interceptor Project Site Management Plan (Rev 1) dated December 2012 (herein referred to as the CLSMP), prepared by Tonkin & Taylor, and submit a revised or final CLSMP prepare a Contaminated Land Site Management Plan ("CLSMP") prior to commencement of the Project or any Project stage.
-This shall take the form of further revisions of The Central Interceptor Project Site Management Plan (Rev 1) dated December 2012, prepared by Tonkin & Taylor.
+- 8.2 Any amendments to the documents listed in General Condition 1.1 shall be submitted to the Manager prior to implementation, for approval that it complies with the Ministry for the Environment Contaminated Land Management Guideline No. 1 and the conditions of this consent: - (a) Changes to the documents shall not be implemented until confirmation has been received: - (b) Notwithstanding (a), changes may be implemented if 10 working days have passed since the documents were submitted and no correspondence has been received from the Council regarding the changes or immediately in the case of an emergency; and - (c) All confirmed changes shall be incorporated into respective replacement documents. - 8.3 The Consent Holder shall review The Central Interceptor Project Contaminated Land Site Management Plan (Rev 1) dated December 2012 (herein referred to as the CLSMP), prepared by Tonkin & Taylor, and submit a revised or final CLSMP prior to commencement of the Project or any Project stage.
 The CLSMP will include mitigation measures to ensure that discharges from the sites to land or water are minimised, and to ensure that health of workers on the site and nearby sites is less than minor.
-Where minor enabling works, a site specific CLSMP may be prepared, commensurate with the scale and effects of the proposed works.
+Where minor enabling works or isolated works are to be undertaken prior to commencement of the main works, a site specific CLSMP may be prepared, commensurate with the scale and effects of the proposed works.
 The CLSMP or plans shall be submitted to the Manager for approval (such approval not to be unreasonably withheld).